Home

 We welcome all to worship

-Sunday Mornings at 10:30 A.M.
+Sunday mornings at 10:30 A.M.

 The search for our next Bishop is underway.
 Teams have been formed for both selection and transition.
 Our deacon, Robin Kozlowski, will head the Transition Team.